Creating Rubber Stamps With the Glowforge

 If you use my settings above without adding the shoulder, you’ll end up with something like this.

 What we want is something like this…

 Ok enough talk.
 How do I get those lines?
 Simple – well at least it is if you have a vectorized or transparent design to work with.
 For my method you will need Photoshop.
-Likely this technique will work with other programs and hopefully you can figure it out from these instructions.
+In either case, there is one important thing to note – your design must NOT have a background to start – this is why I copy and paste my design from Illustrator.
+Start with a transparent .png, or live trace your design in Illustrator.
 The basic steps are as follows:

 1. Create a new Photoshop document with a black background.